-Debezium Connectors are a set of tools that follow the Change Data Capture patterns (CDC) to keep track of the real-time changes in Databases.
-Debezium Connectors are event streaming connectors that create events from changes in Databases and then store them into different Destinations.
+Debezium Connectors are tools that follow the Change Data Capture patterns (CDC) to keep track of real-time changes in Databases.
+Debezium Connectors are event streaming connectors that create events from changes in Databases and then store them in different Destinations.
 Unlit Debezium Database Administrators of the Database Management System used to record changes and save them to an additional source file.
 But, they could not keep track of real-time changes with the rising Digital Applications.
 Consequently, today several companies, including Amazon and Flipkart, use Debezium Connectors to simplify end-to-end business processes.

 You can pick from a wide range of Debezium Connectors for MySQL, SQL, PostgreSQL, Oracle, etc., and build robust solutions that eliminate manual dependencies.

 SQL stands for a Structured Query Language and is an Open-Source Relational Database Management System.
 The Relational Database System is a Database that consists of Databases that are stored in rows and columns.
 In short, it follows a structure or a format in Databases.
 With SQL, you can carry out several operations like update, delete, and insert to quickly manage a colossal amount of information effectively.
 One of the best advantages of SQL is that you can write a single query to access multiple tables of record.
 SQL also supports programming languages like Java, C++, Ruby, Visual Basic, and more, allowing interoperability to work across applications.

 Hevo Data, a No-code Data Pipeline, helps you directly transfer data from 100+ data sources to Data Warehouses, BI tools, or a destination of your choice in a completely hassle-free & automated manner.